uriel1998/showdocs-wombat/README.md

 * Further set up database viewing for postgres
 * Config for what helpers to use
 * auto-check for binary defaults
-* use less/lessfilter/etc as a fallback, see https://www.miskatonic.org/2020/06/24/lessfilter/
 * installation example for midnight commander